Los Angeles Angels (PCL): Team history

-From 1903 through 1957, the Los Angeles Angels, a PCL team, were one of the mainstays of the Pacific Coast League, winning the PCL pennant 12 times.
-The Angels, along with the Portland Beavers, Oakland Oaks, Sacramento Solons, San Francisco Seals, and Seattle Indians were charter members of the Pacific Coast League which was founded in 1903.
+From 1903 through 1957, the Los Angeles Angels were one of the mainstays of the Pacific Coast League (PCL), winning the PCL pennant 12 times.
+The Angels, along with the Portland Beavers, Oakland Oaks, Sacramento Solons, San Francisco Seals, and Seattle Indians, were charter members of the Pacific Coast League.

-From 1903 through 1925, the team played at 15,000-seat Washington Park (also known as Chutes Park), just south of downtown Los Angeles.
+From 1903 through 1925, the team played at the 15,000-seat Washington Park (also known as Chutes Park), just south of downtown Los Angeles.
 Both the team and the park were founded by James Furlong "Jim" Morley (1869–1940), an entrepreneur involved in bowling, prize fighting, billiards, and gemstones as well as baseball.

-During this time, the Angels (or Looloos or Seraphs as they were sometimes called), won pennants in 1903, 1905, 1907, 1908, 1916, 1918, and 1921.
-In 1918, the team finished second in regular season play, but won the postseason series against their cross-town rivals at the time, the Vernon Tigers.
-From 1915 to 1921, the Angels were owned by John F. "Johnny" Powers, Los Angeles socialite.
-The 1916 team was managed by Frank Chance, baseball Hall of Famer, noted as part of "Tinker to Evers to Chance."
+During this time, the Angels (also known as the Looloos or Seraphs), won pennants in 1903, 1905, 1907, 1908, 1916, 1918, and 1921.
+In 1918, the team finished second in regular season play, but won the postseason series against their cross-town rivals, the Vernon Tigers.
+From 1915 to 1921, the Angels were owned by John F. "Johnny" Powers, a Los Angeles socialite.
+The 1916 team was managed by Frank Chance, baseball Hall of Famer, and part of "Tinker to Evers to Chance."

 In 1921, the team was purchased by chewing-gum magnate William Wrigley Jr., the owner of the Chicago Cubs of the National League.
-When Wrigley could not get the city of Los Angeles to make the improvements to Washington Park he requested, he began construction of his own 21,000-seat stadium, appropriately named Wrigley Field, at 42nd Place and Avalon Boulevard in what is now known as South Central Los Angeles.
+When Wrigley could not get the city of Los Angeles to make the improvements to Washington Park that he requested, he began construction of his own 21,000-seat stadium, appropriately named Wrigley Field, at 42nd Place and Avalon Boulevard in South Los Angeles.
 The Angels began play at Wrigley in 1926, and responded by winning their eighth PCL pennant, 10 1/2 games ahead of the second-place Oakland Oaks.
 The stadium was best known as the venue for the 1960 TV show Home Run Derby, filmed in December 1959.